 In all probability, societal changes which have supported the right of women to be more independent and equal to men, is a more likely contributor to the current trend in divorce rates.
 This positive shift has enabled women to leave abusive relationships more easily.
-However, the recent Men against Violence campaign points to the fact that many women and children live in unsafe environments.
+However, the recent Men against Violence campaign points to the fact that many men, women and children live in unsafe environments.

 Amidst this campaign, a number of newspaper articles printed research which highlighted statistics indicating women as being just as likely to be involved in the perpetration of domestic altercations as men.
 This type of research is often pounced on by some to support their claim that women can be just as violent as men and both are equally responsible for domestic violence in our communities.

 Such claims sidestep the fact that most men are larger, physically stronger and far more likely to inflict serious damage in a domestic dispute.
 While men need to take responsibility for misusing their strength to dominate others, both men and women need to be held to account for their perpetration of domestic violence.

 Domestic violence cannot be justified and its prevalence in our communities cannot be ignored.
 However, despite lamenting how people lack commitment to their relationship, a huge number of people put up with unacceptable behaviour from their partners.
 Belief, fear and love keep both men and women in unhealthy relationships despite the concerning behaviour of their partners.